roytang/blog/content/notes/2014/01/421150767781658624/index.md

   url: https://twitter.com/roytang/statuses/421150767781658624/
 ---

-RT [@VectorBelly](https://twitter.com/VectorBelly/): For Final Jeopardy: This Video Game character is blue, collects rings, and goes fast!
+For Final Jeopardy: This Video Game character is blue, collects rings, and goes fast!